 Alexander Woo added:

 “It’s a privilege to be adapting one of the great masterpieces of Chinese science-fiction.
 The Three-Body Problem trilogy combines so many things I love: rich, multi-layered characters and true existential stakes – all told as an elegant and deeply human allegory.
 I’m thrilled to kick off my partnership with Netflix with this accomplished creative team.”

 Attached to the sci-fi project as executive producers are also Star Wars and Knives Out director Rian Johnson as well as actors Brad Pitt and Rosamund Pike.
 It is currently unknown whether Rian Johnson will also serve as a director.
 Johnson is no stranger to television as he helmed the iconic Breaking Bad episode “Ozymandias” several years ago.

 Years later, Ye is the leader of a secret organization of alien invasion supporters.
 The group has broken into two factions: those who want Trisolarians to invade and forcibly improve humanity and those who want the Trisolarians to exterminate humanity.
-The aliens on their part have been conduction various forms of espionage over the years causing mysterious cases of deaths, suicides and disappearances of key scientific figures.
-As the years pass, the conflict becomes closer and tenser.
+The aliens on their part have been conducting various forms of espionage over the years causing mysterious cases of deaths, suicides, and disappearances of key scientific figures.
+As the year’s pass, the conflict becomes closer and tenser.

 The Three-Body Problem, the story of humanity’s first contact with an alien civilization inspired by @cixinliu’s renowned novel, will be adapted as a Netflix series from David Benioff, D.B.
 Weiss and Alexander Woo. pic.twitter.com/Dily05j2Vw